How to Remove T-Mobile Collections From Your Credit Report

 • It is a violation of federal law for T-Mobile Collection Agency to report inaccurate or incomplete information about you.

-• T-Mobile Collection Agency may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• T-Mobile Collection Agency cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• T-Mobile Collection Agency must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• T-Mobile Collection Agency must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• T-Mobile Collection Agency cannot threaten to have you arrested or imprisoned over unpaid debts.
+• T-Mobile Collection Agency cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove T-Mobile Collections From Your Credit Report Today!